indimail/indimail-virtualdomains/.github/README-indimail.md

 drwxr-x---.
 12 qmailq qmail 4096 Dec  7 10:45 /var/indimail/queue/queue9
 ```

-Now all you need is a restart of all services (that depend on the queue configuration) to use the new **QUEUE_BASE**, **QUEUE_COUNT**, **QUEUE_START** environment variables
+Now all you need is a restart of all services (that depend on the queue configuration) to use the new **QUEUE_BASE**, **QUEUE_COUNT**, **QUEUE_START** environment variables.
+You can restart any indimail service using the [svc(8)](https://github.com/indimail/indimail-mta/wiki/svc.8) program.

 ```
 $ sudo svc -r /service/qmail-smtpd* /service/qmail-send.25 /service/qmail-qm?pd.*
 ```

 indimail-mta also has a special queue <b>slowq</b> where the deliveries can be rate controlled for messages injected into this queue.
-This is achived by setting the environment variable **QUEUEDIR**=<u>/var/indimail/queue/slowq</u>. indimail-mta provies you various [methods](#setting-environment-variables) to set environment variables.
-One of the method is using <b>domainqueue</b> control file discussed in [Controlling Delivery Rates](#controlling-delivery-rates).
+This is achived by setting the environment variable **QUEUEDIR**=<u>/var/indimail/queue/slowq</u>. indimail-mta provides you various [methods](#setting-environment-variables) to set environment variables.
+One of the method is using <u>domainqueue</u> control file discussed in [Controlling Delivery Rates](#controlling-delivery-rates).

 # Using systemd to start IndiMail

-IndiMail compoments get started by [svscan(8)](https://github.com/indimail/indimail-mta/wiki/svscan.8).
-IndiMail does not have it's own startup service, but rather places all its services under indimail-mta's svscan directory <u>/service</u>.
+IndiMail gets started by [svscan(8)](https://github.com/indimail/indimail-mta/wiki/svscan.8).
+IndiMail places all its services under indimail-mta's svscan directory <u>/service</u>.
 To start indimail services all that is required is to run [svscan(8)](https://github.com/indimail/indimail-mta/wiki/svscan.8).
 Depending on your OS you can use various methods to start [svscan(8)](https://github.com/indimail/indimail-mta/wiki/svscan.8) automatically. <b>systemd</b> has become the defacto init replacement and can be configured to start [svscan(8)](https://github.com/indimail/indimail-mta/wiki/svscan.8) by using a <b>systemd unit</b> file. [systemd](http://en.wikipedia.org/wiki/Systemd "systemd") is a system and service manager for Linux, compatible with SysV and LSB init scripts. systemd provides aggressive parallelization capabilities, uses socket and D-Bus activation for starting services, offers on-demand starting of daemons, keeps track of processes using Linux cgroups, supports snapshots and restoring of the system state, maintains mount and automount points and implements an elaborate transactional dependency-based service control logic.
 It can work as a drop-in replacement for sysvinit.
 Personally I don't like systemd.
 It is horribly complicated and too vast to be understood easily.
 The <b>[RC](https://www.freebsd.org/cgi/man.cgi?rc(8))</b> used by distributions like FreeBSD, [openrc](https://wiki.gentoo.org/wiki/OpenRC) of gentoo are much simpler.
 But let us without further ado look at how to use <b>systemd</b>.

 The first step is to write the service configuration file for IndiMail in <u>/lib/systemd/system/svscan.service</u>.
 You can have PrivateTmp=yes if you desire indimail to use private /tmp which is inaccessible to outside.
 This will give you better security when you write scripts that use <u>/var/tmp</u> or <u>/tmp</u>.